 (3) A reference to an act carried out on behalf of a responsible marketer is a reference to that act being carried out by a marketing representative of the responsible marketer.

+Note for this section:

-Note: Many terms used in this Code are defined in the Energy Coordination Act 1994.
+Many terms used in this Code are defined in the Energy Coordination Act 1994.
 Some definitions in the Act are repeated here for the convenience of readers.

 4. Status of notes